charmas3r/CalendarApp/README.md

 The weekview will display your event.

+You can delete your event by long-pressing on it

 On rotate your event will be saved to SavedInstanceState outbundle and retrieved onRestoreInstanceState.

 BUGS: